victor90braz/10-section-comments/README.md

 This code retrieves a specific user with ID 62 from the database.

+It

-It's essential to use the convention `set[Attribute]` for specific attribute handling:
+'s essential to use the convention `set[Attribute]` for specific attribute handling:

 ```php
 public function setPasswordAttribute($password) {